-In most cases, the disorder develops within the first 2 weeks of treatment with the drug; however, the disorder may develop any time during the therapy period.
-The syndrome can also occur in people taking anti-Parkinsonism drugs known as dopaminergics if those drugs are discontinued abruptly.
+In most cases, the disorder develops within the first two weeks of treatment with the drug; however, the disorder may develop at any time during the therapy period.
+The syndrome can also occur in people taking anti-Parkinsonism drugs, known as dopaminergics, if those drugs are discontinued abruptly.

 Generally, intensive care is needed.
 The neuroleptic or antipsychotic drug is discontinued, and the fever is treated aggressively.
 A muscle relaxant may be prescribed.
 Dopaminergic drugs may be useful.